 Time audits have shown that the majority of an inhouse lawyers time is spent: (in meetings or emails) getting decent instructions, drafting, collaborating on documents or negotiating externally.

 For the most part, this is not legal work.
-For the most part, brilliant lawyers doing this stuff is like using a Ferrari to go to the tip – it has some utility to someone, but it’s a clear misallocation of resources.
-This work is the guff that prevents you from getting to the real stuff.
+For the most part, brilliant lawyers doing this stuff is like using a Ferrari to go camping – it has some utility, but it’s a clear misallocation of resources.
+This work is the guff that prevents lawyers from getting to the real stuff.
 The stuff that generates competitive advantage, or protects the enterprise.
 The stuff your clients care about, and frankly, the stuff that is interesting.

 But the core of the issue is not the work, not the business, not the law.
 The problem is that lawyers don’t have the tools they need to do the job.
 The receptionist is likely to have more tools for his function than the lawyer.